The Modern Antiquarian. Ancient Sites, Stone Circles, Neolithic Monuments, Ancient Monuments, Prehistoric Sites, Megalithic Mysteries

 Dinas Emrys is a small hill-fort in the valley of Nant Gwynant.
 It is thought to be originally Iron Age, but was reused many times since.

-Internet Medieval Sourcebook - this is a bit of a precis.
+Internet Medieval Sourcebook - this is rather a precis.

 Vortigern had a bit of an embarrassing episode in which he had a child with his own daughter.
 His advisors told him it might be best to find a nice quiet place in the country and build a secure fort there.
 Vortigern found an ideal site at Dinas Emrys and arranged for builders and carpenters to start work.
 However, after the building materials were delivered, they mysteriously disappeared during the night.
 This happened three times.